Imvu censorship is insane.

 A

-ASultryWoman posted about 6 hours ago
+ASultryWoman posted 10 months ago

 FYI Complaints in house stay in house.
 Complaints on Social Media reaches a lot of eyes of potential now lost revenue.
 Complaints to the FTC gets results.
 Remember they fined Facebook 300 million for privacy violations.
 Complaints to the right law firm can start a class action. knowledge is power.